 Third in the ‘One Night Stand‘ series, ‘Shimokitazawa ONS‘ perpetuates the sonic identity established by the first couple EPs, letting S.O.N.S’ sure shot amalgams of organic ambientisms, ayahuasca-fueled multivision scope and supple groovy flexions do the talk in splendid fashion.
 The A-side – ‘A New Life (Planet Earth Mix)‘ – is the EP’s highlight hands down, with its perfect blend of ’90s Wink-y 303-fueled basslines, natural sound samples and trip-hop’esque accents that remotely recall of a souped-up Massive Attack anthem from back in the day.
 An utterly compelling, soul-searching voyage for the senses.

 Bringing up the rear, ‘Reversed Skies‘ excels in another category, mirroring the opener’s outgoing quality with more experimental nuances and a leafier sound design.
 Shape-shifting arpeggios cascade like birdsongs, then morphing into aqueous bloops and into mineral figures again.
-This is through this particularly convincing pantheistic vision that S.O.N.S music shines most and way above his contemporaries’, gently engulfing you into its all-embracing grandeur and multi-level realness.
+This is through this particularly convincing pantheistic vision that S.O.N.S music shines most and way above his contemporaries’, gently engulfing you into a widescreen kaleidoscope of retro-futuristic sonics.
 Yet another mind-expanding, empirical master stroke all set at adding its catalogue number to the inscrutable canvas of eternity.

 Shimokitazawa One Night Stand is out now via S.O.N.S. order a copy from Juno.